-- 25. Disclosure of criminal convictions is required in accordance with the College's Declaration of Criminal Convictions Risk Assessment Procedure, and applicants with criminal records may be subject to some restrictions of activity to be decided on a case-by-case basis. - 26.
-In the event of the Criminal Conviction box being ticked on the application form, the admissions staff will contact the Head of Quality Assurance and the procedure will be followed.
+- 31. Disclosure of criminal convictions is required in accordance with the College's Declaration of Criminal Convictions Risk Assessment Procedure, and applicants with criminal records may be subject to some restrictions of activity to be decided on a case-by-case basis. - 32.
+In the event of the Criminal Conviction box being ticked, the admissions staff will contact the Head of Quality Assurance and the procedure will be followed.